 filming and editing Bam, Cecilia Bertoni

-props and fittings Paolo Morelli, Alice Mollica, Chiara Nardi
+technical staff and set construction Paolo Morelli, Alice Mollica, Chiara Nardi

 assistant director Mauro Carulli